-a.
-Acceptable "Data Quality Report (green or yellow)" data submissions for each quarter in the reporting period.

-b. >=90% completeness of the following items for all patient records in the rolling 3-year reporting period:

-i.
-Computed Baseline Kansas City Cardiomyopathy Questionnaire (a key risk model covariate) AND iii.
-Event status/30 day follow-up (patients meet criteria for any endpoint or has some 30-day follow-up assessment at least 21 days after index procedure.
+- 1) Eligibility at the hospital level: - a.
+Acceptable "Data Quality Report (green or yellow)" data submissions for each quarter in the reporting period. - b. >=90% completeness of the following items for all patient records in the rolling 3-year reporting period: - i.
+Computed Baseline Kansas City Cardiomyopathy Questionnaire (a key risk model covariate) AND - ii.
+Baseline 5-meter walk test (a key model covariate), AND - iii.
+Event status/30 day follow-up (patients meet criteria for any endpoint or has some 30-day follow-up assessment at least 21 days after index procedure. - c.

-c.
 At least 60 TAVR procedures

-2) Eligibility at the patient level: Hospitalization for first-time TAVR procedure
+- d.
+Enrolled and submitted data prior to the rolling 3 year timeframe. - 2) Eligibility at the patient level: Hospitalization for first-time TAVR procedure